 Geriatric Counseling Career

-The physical and cognitive changes that occur during the aging process can make life very difficult for many people.
-This is especially true for individuals who are used to being independent during the first part of their lives.
+The physical and cognitive limitations related to the process of aging can make daily life challenging for many seniors as they get older.
+This is especially true for individuals who are accustomed to caring for themselves, and maintaining their their own independence.

 How Do I Become a Geriatric Counselor?